-Figure 2 shows the format of fixed-length records for ASCII tapes and where control characters and block prefixes go if they exist.
+Figure 15 on page 29 shows the format of fixed-length records for ASCII tapes and where control characters and block prefixes go if they exist.

 The block prefix can vary in length from 0 to 99 bytes but the length must be constant for the data set being processed.
 For blocked records, the block prefix precedes the first logical record.
 For unblocked records, the block prefix precedes each logical record.